NickyMeuleman/nicky-blog/content/unfork-github-repo/index.md

 The locally cloned project does not have to be touched.
 Pushing a change should work without intervention, since the remote url is the same as before.

-Since this is technically a brand new repository, some things (specific the the GitHub web UI) were lost.
+Since this is technically a brand new repository, some things (specific to the GitHub web UI) were lost.
 For example: pull requests, a description, the provided website url.

 ![an empty header for a description and website](empty-description.png)